James Bond Girls

 After he kissed her, and her dress was unzipped and dropped to the floor, they were interrupted by three gunmen (Bond: "I'm afraid you've caught me with more than my hands up"), who proceeded to throw Plenty, topless, out of the 10-story bedroom window.
 When she landed in the hotel's pool below and survived certain death, Bond noted: "Exceptionally fine shot."
 One gunman dumbly replied: "I didn't know there was a pool down there."

-She was later drowned (off-screen) in a sheer nightgown at the hands of SPECTRE villain Blofeld's (Charles Gray) murderous, soft-spoken homosexual assassins Mr. Wint (Bruce Glover) and nearly-bald Mr. Kidd (Putter Smith), in a case of mistaken identity, in the pool of diamond smuggler Tiffany Case (Jill St. John).
+She was later drowned (off-screen) in a sheer nightgown at the hands of SPECTRE villain Blofeld's (Charles Gray) murderous, soft-spoken homosexual assassins Mr. Wint (Bruce Glover) and nearly-bald Mr. Kidd (Putter Smith), in a case of mistaken identity.
+She met her fate in the pool of diamond smuggler Tiffany Case (Jill St. John).

 (chronological, each Bond film a separate page)